Srunoudomsambath/springboot-rest-api/README.md

   "price": 100,
   "status": true
 }
-Let me know if you’d like me to convert this into a Markdown file, Swagger/OpenAPI format, or Postman collection for testing!
+Would you like me to convert this information into a Swagger/OpenAPI format for interactive documentation, or a Postman collection for easy testing?